cue-lang/cue/doc/ref/spec.md

 ### Bottom and errors

-Any evaluation error in CUE results in a bottom value, respresented by the token `_|_`.
+Any evaluation error in CUE results in a bottom value, represented by the token `_|_`.
 Bottom is an instance of every other value.
 Any evaluation error is represented as bottom.